 Next: INSIDE, a 2007 French horror film from "Dimension EXTREME," which is a disturbing concept- a corporate branding that promises unflinching gore and cruelty.
 What's next?
 Severed head corporate logos?
 I for one couldn't be happier, or more worried about the fate of mankind.
 In that order.

 The Netflix liner notes say that in INSIDE, Beatrice Dalle "relentlessly pursues the pregnant Sarah, determined to perform a grisly brand of C-section."
 I think the "grisly brand" is key here, as it implies there is a non-grisly brand.
-The patronizing ROSEMARY'S BABY-style treatment expectant mother Alysson Paradis receives from her mom, the hospital, and her distracted married man boss sets the ambiguity and ambivalence meter to high right from the start.
-There's a refreshing lack of "sanctity of motherhood" posing, which has become so ingrained in the contemporary American cinema.
-With this disillusioning, we are made to realize that all c-sections are grisly, and that birth is a cruel and nasty business, which no amount of drugs, sanitary surfaces, and/or order-barking orderly-running-beside-the-wheeled gurney hospital hooplah can deny.
+The patronizing ROSEMARY'S BABY-style treatment that expectant mother Alysson Paradis receives from her mom, the hospital, and her distracted married man boss sets the ambiguity and ambivalence meter to high right from the start.
+There's a refreshing lack of "sanctity of motherhood" posing in this film, instead it dares to convey--contrary to the Netflix synopsis--how all c-sections are grisly, and that birth is a cruel, violent, grisly business, which no amount of drugs, sanitary surfaces, and/or order-barking orderly-running-beside-the-wheeled gurney hospital hooplah can deny.
 INSIDE gets to the meat of the matter, with rueful dark humor and a fine sense of real-time pacing.